miles916/grid_continuity_SMB/README.md

 ### Installing

 Simply clone the repository, then adjust the master_FluxCalcsSimple.m script to get going.
 Example data are included for Matanuska and Rongbuk Glaciers.
+Ensure that input velocity data (dx, dy) are relative to their coordinate system.

 ## Authors